Boys Ranches in Knoxville, Tennessee…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 Counseling takes place frequently during the day, in all settings, through conversations with mentors during chores or activities.
 We put great importance on mentorship, providing the boys with positive male role models during their enrollment with us.

-Our on-campus academy operates year-round to give students the occasion to take care of missed credits.
+Our on-campus school operates year-round to give students the occasion to take care of missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual boys.
 Boys from Knoxville, Tennessee quickly catch up on missed coursework or get far ahead.

 Treasure Coast Boys Academy offers a once “out-of-control” teenage boy a second chance at a successful future.